13 Surefire Ways To Make Sure Your Home Weather Station Fails And A Few Related Weather Misconceptions

-There are a few other variables however, that play an important role in establishing and recording weather patterns.
-Recording weather elements like rainfall, wind speed and direction helps you establish specific patterns and associate certain weather conditions with these patterns.
+There are a few other variables, however, that play an important role in establishing and recording weather patterns.
+Recording weather elements like rainfall, wind speed, and direction helps you establish specific patterns and associate certain weather conditions with these patterns.

-As important as all these sensors are, it is the accuracy and consistency with which your weather sensors are able to take measurements that matters the most.
+As important as all these sensors are, it is the accuracy and consistency with which your weather sensors are able to take measurements that matter the most.
 This is literally a case of quality over quantity.

 This does not by any means imply that making use of a sensor array with a comprehensive set of weather sensors will not be very beneficial, and give you the most complete picture of your weather conditions.
 (Especially if you don't need to sacrifice quality and price is not an issue.)

-It simply means if you have to choose between fewer, but better and more accurate sensors, or a full & comprehensive but inferior set of sensors, choosing the less but more accurate set of sensors will always be the better choice.
+It simply means if you have to choose between fewer but better and more accurate sensors, or a full & comprehensive but inferior set of sensors, choosing the less but more accurate set of sensors will always be the better choice.

 Common Weather Misconceptions Leading To Confusion & Inaccurate Conclusions

-As important it is to avoid making any of these weather station mistakes mentioned in the previous section, is the knowledge and ability to correctly interpret weather forecasts, as well as the terms and weather systems mentioned in them.
+As important it is to avoid making any of these weather station mistakes mentioned in the previous section is the knowledge and ability to correctly interpret weather forecasts, as well as the terms and weather systems mentioned in them.

-Failing to do so will lead you to correctly interpret the different weather systems and variables mentioned while watching forecasts, or reading a detailed online report from a professional weather service.
+Failing to do so will lead you to correctly interpret the different weather systems and variables mentioned while watching forecasts or reading a detailed online report from a professional weather service.

-This in turn will lead you to make the same mistakes when trying to interpret your own weather station's readings or understanding the different variables measured.
+This, in turn, will lead you to make the same mistakes when trying to interpret your own weather station's readings or understanding the different variables measured.

 8) A Cold Front Leads To Rainy Weather, While A Warm Front Is Associated With Dry & Calm Weather Conditions

 All meteorologists will immediately point out the mistake in this statement, but it's not so obvious to the normal observer.
-The the word, "cold" is very often mentioned in the same breath as wet and rainy weather, while the word "warm" is mentioned just as often in the same breath as dry and pleasant weather conditions.
+The word, "cold" is very often mentioned in the same breath as wet and rainy weather, while the word "warm" is mentioned just as often in the same breath as dry and pleasant weather conditions.